» Policies «

 Part 1: Philosophy: Rochester Community and Technical College (RCTC) is committed to creating a clean, safe, and healthy learning and working environment; and recognizes its responsibility to promote the health, welfare and safety for students, staff and others on college property.
 RCTC also recognizes that the use of tobacco in any form poses serious and long-term health risks to individuals, therefore adopts the following Tobacco Use and Sale Policy.

 Part 2: Policy: Smoking, tobacco use, and tobacco sales (including the use or sale of smokeless tobacco products) are prohibited on college owned, operated, or leased property, including all college owned vehicles.

-Organizers and attendees at public events, such as conferences, meetings, public lectures, social events, cultural events, and athletic events using the University Center Rochester facilities will be required to abide by the Tobacco Use and Sale Policy.
+Organizers and attendees at public events, such as conferences, meetings, public lectures, social events, cultural events, and athletic events using the RCTC facilities will be required to abide by the Tobacco Use and Sale Policy.
 Organizers of such events are responsible for communicating this policy to attendees and for enforcing this policy.

 Campus organizations are prohibited from accepting money or gifts from tobacco companies.

 To the extent possible, RCTC will provide access to cessation programs to assist students and employees who presently use tobacco products.

 Part 3: Definitions:

 Tobacco: For the purposes of this policy, tobacco is defined to include any lit or unlit cigarette, pipe, cigar, cigarillo, or other smoking equipment ( whether filled with tobacco or any other type of materials such as e-cigarettes), smokeless tobacco (use of snuff, dip, chew, smokeless pouches, or other forms of loose leaf tobacco), and any other tobacco product in any form.